Status: Draft

 Challenge request: as charge plus epochs: u32.

-When the client already has an active entitlement, the Gateway proceeds without a challenge; the explicit intent="subscription" flow is used for first-time verification or for extending an existing subscription.
+signing_digest (PaymentGate.verify_signature is kind-uniform), not a narrower account-key message.
+When the client already has an active entitlement, the Gateway can also serve without any explicit credential once it can authenticate the caller’s account; the explicit intent="subscription" flow above is used for verification when the Gateway cannot.

 10.1 402 response